GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

     muted="true",
     controls="true"
   %}
-  <figcaption>Transitions created with the View Transition API. <a href="https://http203-playlist.netlify.app/">Try the demo site</a> – Requires Chrome 111+.</figcaption>
+  <figcaption>Transitions created with the View Transitions API. <a href="https://http203-playlist.netlify.app/">Try the demo site</a> – Requires Chrome 111+.</figcaption>
 </figure>

 ## Why do we need this feature?